MultipleSclerosisMonitoring/2025_TF_Gait_BRK/Transformer/3kCV_SMOTE_dual-head/trained_models/README.md

 ### Pre-Trained Dual-Head Transformer Variants

 This directory holds the finalized artifacts for the dual-head encoder–decoder Transformer (classification + reconstruction) trained with SMOTE oversampling.
-Models are organized by chunk duration (5 s, 7 s, 10 s, 15 s) and by scaling method.
+Models are organized by chunk duration (5s, 7s, 10s, 15s) and by scaling method.
 RobustScaler runs are provided as default; StandardScaler versions are available alongside them.

 Inside each variant folder you’ll find: